 - Trust – traveling separately proves our explicit trust of one another.
 It’s the foundation of all relationships, and not just the romantic kind.
 Learn to trust your partner and encourage time apart – even if it’s far away.

 - Affection – “Distance makes the heart grow fonder” Enough said!

-- Happiness– I don’t know about you, but I always seem to come back from travel happy.
-Who doesn’t want happiness for those they love the most?
+- Happiness – I always come back from independent travel (or any kind of travel for the matter) happy.
+Who does not want happiness for those they love the most?

 - Appreciation – Each member of a relationship has different roles they play.
 When a piece of the puzzle (you) is missing, your significant other gains more appreciation for you.
-For example, Mike does not want to eat any more tired sandwiches or plain chicken for dinner by the time I get home.
-Likewise, I am sick of bringing in the recycling bins and taking out the garbage upon his return.
-In other words, we each play a part in running our day to day lives and being apart intensifies this.
-Being apart helps you appreciate just how much your loved one does and how well you really do work together.
+For example, Mike is tired of salads and sandwiches for dinner by the time I return.
+Likewise, I am sick of bringing in the recycling bins upon his return.
+In other words, being apart can show help you appreciate just how much your significant other does and how well you really do work together.

-Let’s get one thing straight.
-Mike is my absolute favorite travel partner (and the feeling is reciprocated, right honey?).
-By mixing it up once in a while , you will see how fun and worthwhile traveling without your boyfriend, girlfriend, husband or wife is.
-You should encourage your special someone to travel without you because who knows, it could actually bring you closer together.
+Let’s get one thing straight – Mike is my absolute, all-time, favorite travel partner (and the feeling is reciprocated)!
+But, mixing it up once in a while can be fun and worthwhile.
+You should encourage your special someone to travel without you because being apart can actually bring you closer.